Amanda Hall co-anchors "WINK News at Noon," "WINK News at 4," and "WINK News at 7" on WINK TV, and "WINK News at 6:30" on WXCW.

-While in Alabama, Amanda also worked as a reporter and producer covering a wealth of stories including a corruption case involving casino owners and lawmakers that received national attention.
-Although she bleeds orange and blue, she was thrilled to travel with the University of Alabama football team to the 2009 BCS National Championship in Pasadena, CA.
+During her time in Alabama, Amanda also covering a wealth of stories that received national attention, including a federal corruption case involving casino owners and state lawmakers.
+Although she bleeds orange and blue, Amanda was thrilled to travel with the University of Alabama football team to the 2009 BCS National Championship in Pasadena, CA.

 Amanda is a Cum Laude graduate of the University of Florida's College of Journalism.
 While earning her degree in Telecommunications-News, Amanda learned to shoot, write, and edit her own stories.
 She produced a daily local news break for Mid-Florida Public Radio and reported and anchored for WUFT-TV where her work was recognized by the Society of Professional Journalists.
 A former Miss Florida Gator, Amanda is a proud member of the Gator Nation.

-When she's not delivering the news, Amanda is probably wedding planning.
-Amanda's future husband is also her hero.
-He's an Army pilot, and has served in both Iraq and Afghanistan with the 75th Ranger Regiment, one of the most highly decorated units in the U.S. Army.
+Amanda's husband is also her hero.
+Jake is an Army pilot, and has served in both Iraq and Afghanistan with the 75th Ranger Regiment, one of the most highly decorated units in the U.S. Army.

 Amanda loves spending time with family, shopping, and relaxing on Fort Myers Beach.

-If you have a story idea or just want to say hello, drop her a line at email@example.com
+If you have a story idea or just want to say hello, you can e-mail: email@example.com

 The United States began building a case Friday that would pin the blame for the downing of the passenger jet over Ukraine on separatist forces supported by Russia.